aditya123473892/wagtail/Managing-Wagtail-translations.md

 and update CONTRIBUTORS.txt with any translators / languages not already mentioned.
 Also add a release note in CHANGELOG.txt and docs/releases for any new languages.

-All languages with >= 90% coverage should be in the `WAGTAILADMIN_PROVIDED_LANGUAGES` list in [wagtail/admin/utils.py](https://github.com/wagtail/wagtail/blob/master/wagtail/admin/utils.py), whch defines the default list of languages under 'language preferences' in the admin.
+All languages with >= 90% coverage should be in the `WAGTAILADMIN_PROVIDED_LANGUAGES` list in [wagtail/admin/utils.py](https://github.com/wagtail/wagtail/blob/master/wagtail/admin/utils.py), which defines the default list of languages under 'language preferences' in the admin.
 Compare this list against the progress list at https://www.transifex.com/torchbox/wagtail/languages/ and add any languages with >= 90% coverage not already listed.

 # Generating new source files for translation